FastWave: The Next Generation of Intravascular Lithotripsy (IVL)

 0% AEs with no balloon ruptures

-In our FIH study for PAD, we successfully treated 9 limbs across 8 patients with 100% lesions crossed, with a mean residual diameter stenosis of only 5.9%.
+In our FIH peripheral study, the Artero™ E-IVL system was used to successfully treat nine limbs with 100% lesions crossed, with a mean residual diameter stenosis of only 5.9%.
 This was a 93% reduction from baseline, indicating an almost complete resolution of blockages.

 9 successfully treated limbs across 8 patients